 Leukaemia CARE is a national blood cancer support charity, committed to ensuring that anyone affected by blood cancer receives the right information, advice and support.

-It provides a range of support services to patients and their carers, including a 24-hour CARE Line, support groups, patient and carer conferences, nurse education days and information and literature.
+It provides a range of support services to patients and their carers, including a 24-hour CARE Line, information, support groups, patient and carer conferences, and nurse education days.

 24 hour care line: 08088 010 444